pkjkumar66/sql-alchemy-course/README.md

-# SQLAlchemy-course
+# SQL alchemy course

-It's a SQL toolkit and ORM that gives developers the full power and flexibility of SQL.
+It's a SQL toolkit and ORM that gives developers to use the full power and flexibility of SQL.

 ### About
 This tutorial will help you to get basic understanding of :
-- what is SQLAlchemy
+- what is SQLAlchemy: It's an object relational mapper which converts python object to sql table and vice-versa.
 - how to use it
 - installation
 - crud operation